 25 things teens really like to do in Singapore

-How to get your driver’s license in Singapore
+How to get your driver’s licence in Singapore